Skip to Content

 No one can predict when incapacity may strike.
 Suppose you do not have a legally valid POA in place and become unable to make decisions.
 In that case, your family will face an arduous, costly, and public process known as guardianship or conservatorship proceedings in probate court.

+The court process can be draining for your loved ones and result in a judge appointing someone (who may not be your choice) to manage your affairs.
 Additionally, a POA can grant your agent the authority to act on your behalf while you are traveling away from home, such as within a state, across states, or out of the country.

-A properly executed POA provides three vital protections.
+A properly executed POA provides three vital protections:

 • Swift action: Your chosen agent can act immediately to pay bills, manage investments, and make benefits applications, preventing financial disruption and late fees.